Certify a copy of a lasting power of attorney

 You can confirm that a copy of your lasting power of attorney (LPA) is genuine by ‘certifying’ it if you’re still able to make your own decisions.

-You or your attorney can use a certified copy to register your LPA if you don’t have the original form.
+You or your attorney can use a certified copy to register your LPA if you do not have the original form.

 Your attorney can also use the certified copy to prove they have permission to make decisions on your behalf, for example to manage your bank account.